MLOps Helps Mitigate the Unforeseen in AI Projects

 Business processes probably require you to verify this suggestion.
 Is this automatically created model actually better, and reliably so, more than the current Champion?
 To facilitate this decision, DataRobot platform provides Challenger Insights, a deep but intuitive analysis of how well the Challenger performs and how it stacks up against the Champion.
 This also shows how the models compare on standard performance metrics and informative visualizations like Dual Lift.

 Manage changing market conditions.
-With DataRobot AI Cloud, you can see predicted values and accuracy for various metrics for the Champion as well as any Challenger models.]
+With DataRobot, you can see predicted values and accuracy for various metrics for the Champion as well as any Challenger models.]

 Another addition to DataRobot Continuous AI is Challenger Insights for External Models.
 This means that you can leverage DataRobot MLOps to monitor already existing and deployed models, while DataRobot will construct Challengers in the background.
 Also, if a DataRobot AutoML Challenger manages to beat the External Model, Challenger Insights allow you to carefully compare your own models against the candidate produced by DataRobot AutoML.